kratapps/one-logger-kratapps-com/docs/docs/logs-table.md

 # Logs Table

-The "Logs Table" is a custom table component designed specifically for Logs.
+The `Logs Table` is a custom table component designed specifically for Logs.

 Following custom actions/buttons are available on the logs table component.